openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 ATA TRIM / SCSI UNMAP
 ---------------------

-At this time, only the FreeBSD port has support for sending block discard commands to vdevs to generate appropriate ATA TRIM and/or SCSI UNMAP commands.
 It should be noted that this is a separate case from discard on zvols or hole punching on filesystems.
 Those work regardless of whether ATA TRIM / SCSI UNMAP is sent to the actual block devices.